 Population growth is the sum of natural increase (births minus deaths), NIM (population change through the movement of people from and to other states) and NOM (population change through the movement of people from and to overseas).
-Chart 2 depicts the contribution of each component to total population growth for the NT over the 20‑year period from June 1998 to June 2018.
+Chart 2 depicts the contribution of each component to total population growth for the NT over the 20‑year period to September 2018.

-Natural increase is a stable contributor to annual population growth in the NT and has been the major driver of growth over the past 20 years.
-In 2017-18 natural increase added 2,795 people to the NT population, slightly below the 20‑year average of 2840 people.
-NOM added 1800 people, down from the high of 4,354 in 2012‑13 and below the 20‑year average of 1,502 people.
-NIM, the most volatile of the three components, detracted from population growth with a loss of 3,831 people to other jurisdictions in 2017-18.
-This was the highest annual net interstate loss of people from the NT in over thirty years, and was significantly greater than the 20-year annual average loss of 1,238 people.
+Natural increase is the most stable of the three components to the NT population and has been the major driver of growth over the past 20 years.
+In the year to September 2018, natural increase added 2,738 people to the NT population, below the 20‑year average of 2839 people.
+NOM added 737 people, down from the high of 4,354 in 2012‑13 and below the 20‑year average of 1,495 people.
+NIM, the most volatile of the three components, detracted from population growth with a loss of 3,920 people to other jurisdictions in the year to September 2018.
+This was the highest annual net interstate loss of people from the NT in over thirty years, and was significantly greater than the 20-year annual average loss of 1,272 people.

 Natural increase is the difference between the number of births and deaths, which shows whether a population will grow or decline in the absence of migration.
 The ABS obtains birth and death information from state and territory Registrars of Births, Deaths and Marriages.

 The NT differs markedly from the rest of Australia in respect of the impact of natural increase on total population growth.
-In 2017-18, natural increase contributed 1.1% to the NT population.
+In the year to September 2018, natural increase contributed 1.1% to the NT population.
 This was lower than the 20-year average of 1.3%, and continues a slight but clear decline observable after 2011-12, which is a result of fewer births as a proportion of the total population (Chart 3).
-Nevertheless, natural increase’s annual contribution to the population in the NT remains higher than its contribution to the Australian population, which was 0.6% in 2017-18, also slightly below its 20-year average of 0.7%.
+Nevertheless, natural increase’s annual contribution to the population in the NT remains higher than its contribution to the Australian population, which was 0.6% in the year to September 2018, also slightly below its 20-year average of 0.7%.

 The contribution of births to population growth in the NT has declined over the last 10 years (Chart 3).
 This decline is largely attributable to a fall in the number of women aged 15 to 49 years resident in the NT.